 Alicia said that she had planned to focus heavily on her career that year, and the unexpected news made her contemplate whether or not she wanted to go through with the pregnancy.
 "The music I was creating felt more important and urgent than just about everything," Alicia said.
 "I'd have to put off its release for at least a year if I chose to have the baby."

-Alicia and Swizz welcomed their second son Genesis in Dec.
-2014.
+Alicia and Swizz welcomed their second son, Genesis, in December 2014.
 Since then, Alicia has learned that her mother also considered getting an abortion when she was pregnant with the star.
 Ultimately, her mother decided to go through with the pregnancy and raise Alicia on her own after a brief relationship with her father.
-"It wasn't until writing this that I realized, 'Oh s—, she chose me,' even through all the difficulties," Alicia said.
+"It wasn't until writing this that I realized, 'Oh sh*t, she chose me, even through all the difficulties,'" Alicia said.
 "How would she ever know what I was brought here to do?
 In a way we are parallel, but I didn't even know that."